matheoxz/DataM-V-Wesleyan/README.md

-Thats a repository to the Wesleyan University Coursera course of Data Management and Visualization The blog to the assesments is https://gapmindersuicide.tumblr.com/
+Thats a repository to the Wesleyan University Coursera course of Data Management and Visualization. <br>
+The blog to the assesments is https://gapmindersuicide.tumblr.com/

 # GapMinder Democracy Rate and Suicide